One of our DogTime fans has questions for Dear Labby about a dog’s gurgling tummy! He writes:

 The key factor in minor cases of digestive upset is time.
 With enough time, most dogs’ digestive systems right themselves, so the best thing you can do is avoid doing anything that might make the situation worse and delay that process.

 - Withhold food for up to 24 hours.
 This will give your dog’s body time to remove whatever is causing the issue.
 Make sure your pooch has plenty of opportunities to go potty outside, and bring some extra poop bags on your walk, just in case.

 - If you suspect the gurgling is because your dog is hungry, try giving them a bland serving of poultry or fish and white rice with no added spices, seasoning, oils, or other ingredients.
-Some dog owners also use banana baby food.
+Some dog parents also use banana baby food.

-- Many dog owners give a spoonful of pureed pumpkin to fix their dogs’ tummy troubles.
+- Many dog parents give their dogs a spoonful of pureed pumpkin to fix their tummy troubles.
 Pumpkin gives your pup a serving of fiber that helps with digestion.

 - There are several antacids that can help treat minor digestion problems in dogs.
 You should ask your veterinarian about using them.
 Pepcid, Imodium, and Corrective Suspension are some of the medications that vets may recommend.